BuffaloBorn/timetracker/COMMANDS.md

 ```

 As you can notice, the name property is removed and the we are just calling the model name which in turn call the to_s method defined inside the model class.

+## 06_09-Looping Over Collections - Exercise Review

+refer to commited code for this section

+## 06_10-Displaying Related Items In The Show View

+For each show.html.erb, it would be nice to include the association data like the belong_to portions.